schnitzi/chessmovegen/README.md

-So to use these data files, you will need the ability to parse JSON (there are a number of libraries that will help you do that, for most modern languages), and the ability to convert a FEN into your internal board representation and vice versa (which I guarantee will be handy for other purposes later).
+So to use these data files, you will need the ability to parse JSON (there are a number of libraries that will help you do that, for most modern languages), and the ability to convert a FEN into your internal board representation (and vice versa, which I promise will be handy for other purposes later).

 As this project contains its own move generator, I've included